11 Free Reading Programs To Fight Summer Learning loss

 6901 La Tijera Blvd., Los Angeles, CA 90045

-Keep track of your child’s reading this summer with a special free, downloadable Reward Calendar from Chuck E. Cheese’s.
-Once your child has completed their calendar, bring it into your nearest Chuck E. Cheese’s location to receive 10 free tokens as a reward.
+Keep track of your child’s reading this summer with a special free, downloadable Chuck E. Cheese Reward Calendar.
+Once your child has completed their 2-week calendar, bring it into your nearest Chuck E. Cheese’s location to receive 10 free play points as a reward.

 444 N. Rexford Dr., Beverly Hills, CA 90210

-The Beverly Hills Library invites readers of all ages to participate in its summer reading program “Reading Takes You Everywhere.”
-The program began May 18th and continues through August 19th.
+The Beverly Hills Library invites readers of all ages to participate in its summer reading program “It’s Showtime at Your Library.”
+The program began May 22nd and continues through August 18th.
 You can register online or in person (and you don’t have to be a Beverly Hills resident to obtain a library card).
 Readers keep track of hours read, earning prizes along the way.
-There are also special programs held throughout the summer — Terrific Tuesdays for children up to 4th grade and Tween/Teen Thursdays for students entering 5th to 12th grades.
+There are also special programs held throughout the summer — Terrific Tuesdays for children up to 3rd grade and Tween/Teen Thursdays for students entering 4th to 12th grades.

 MOMSLA IS YOUR SOURCE FOR THINGS TO DO